GeorgeRay/Comhumus/README.md

 Be able to bring visibility to public discussion to come to a commonly accepted solution.

 Overarching Theme:
 • Give residents a place to discuss and affect the outcome of public issues
 • Public - All users are known and verified.
 This is the public square.
 • Violations of the rules is an actual civil offense
 • Residents can see how a decision was made
-	• Individuals can use the app to discuss the topic and see real time changes
+• Individuals can use the app to discuss the topic and see real-time changes